 What Is Macronutrient – Saturated fats

 Saturated fats come from animals.
-Non-vegetarian people consume a high amount of saturated fats daily.
-Some dairy products also contain saturated fats.
-Here, we have listed down all the food products we consume daily which are good sources of saturated fats.
+Non-vegetarians consume a high amount of saturated fats daily, and some dairy products also contain saturated fats.
+Here are all the food products we consume daily that are good sources of saturated fats.

 List of Saturated Foods

-Apart from this, some oil-based products also contain saturated fats in low volume.
-We better stop consuming these items daily.
+In addition, some oil-based products contain low-volume saturated fats.
+We should stop consuming these items daily.

 3. Unsaturated Fats